 Those acquaintances, I feel like I’ve known them my entire life.
 We thought it was just for 20 days, but now we’re in touch almost every day.
 There’s a history that wasn’t there before our 20 days.
 A history that couldn’t have grown if we’d tried to plan coffee dates and girl’s nights.
 An understanding that would have taken years to build in our newsfeed world of friendship, if it was possible at all.
 It was like friendship on steroids.

 It’s no coincidence that I’m leading HeartStories.
-It’s not random that we just built an app to connect women.
+It’s not random that our entire mission is to reconnect busy women.
 It was for me that I accepted that challenge.

 But it was also for you.